kestra-io/docs/content/docs/15.how-to-guides/pushnamespacefiles.md

     dryRun: true
 ```

-Given that the `dryRun` property is set to `true`, the task will only output modifications without pushing any flows to Git yet:
+Given that the `dryRun` property is set to `true`, the task will only output modifications without pushing any files to Git yet:

 ![git1](/docs/how-to-guides/pushnamespacefiles/git1.png)